 1st – if you have some app ideas – test your hypothesis for its market potential.

-The PEST scheme complements this research by investigating the external environment (political, economic, social, legal factors) and better assessing the risks each industry/ market possesses.
+The PEST scheme complements this research by investigating the external environment (political, economic, social, and legal factors) and better assessing the risks each industry/ market possesses.

 This way, you can select your niche and define your target customer portrait.
-For example, you can focus on a niche audience like scuba divers, professional photographers or pregnant women where the number of potential clients is lower.
+For example, you can focus on a niche audience like scuba divers, professional photographers, or pregnant women where the number of potential clients is lower.
 This way, you do not face high competition in contrast to a more general app concept.

 2nd – if you don’t have any app ideas – conduct market research to identify a problem that currently exists, and then evaluate your direct and indirect competitors.

 This way, you will understand the current state of the market – its propositions and how people cope with their problems, and finally, understand what could be your best offering.